Psalm 97

 Give thanks to his holy Name.

 97:7-11 compared the lives of the righteous vs. the evil.
-God's justice (found in his Law) created the conditions for right living; implicitly, the psalmist used the wisdom of the Law as a reason to declare God "above all other gods," for his righteous judgements were so above that any other deities.
+God's justice (found in his Law) created the conditions for right living; implicitly, the psalmist used the wisdom of the Law as a reason to declare God "above all other gods," for his righteous judgments were so above that any other deities.
 Idolaters were shamed by the glory of God because "their gods bowed before the Lord."
-The nation rejoiced; the faithful would be preserved because of God's judgements.
+The nation rejoiced; the faithful would be preserved because of God's judgments.

 For the Jew, the glory of God was the demonstration of his activity through nature, throughout their history, and through his Law.
 One cannot separate God's creative power from his justice.
 Both are part of his revelation.